cobwebch/linkhandler/README.md

 configuration and change the `label` and `configuration.table` options.

 You will also need to change the key used in the definition, i.e.
 `tx_news` in the above example.
-Make sure you use a uniquer key, otherwise your new configuration will override another one.
+Make sure you use a unique key, otherwise your new configuration will override another one.

 Leave the other options untouched.